Highlights of French Open fourth day

 The 28-year-old Czech, seeded eighth, struck 27 winners and converted five break-point opportunities to wrap up the match in just over an hour.

-Reporting by Hardik Vyas and Shrivathsa Sridhar in Bengaluru; Editing by Ed Osmond
+Compiled by Hardik Vyas, Shrivathsa Sridhar and Simon Jennings in Bengaluru,; Editing by Ed Osmond